 The North Seekonk K-5 program operates according to either a 205-day or 220-day school calendar, depending on an individual student's needs.
-Students attend five days per week for six hours per day.
+Students attend five days per week for six hours per day for 180 days and during Extended School Year, the students attend 4 and one-half days per week for five hours for forty days.
 Transportation to and from the school is provided by the student's sending school district.
 The North Seekonk K-5 program has access to school vehicles which are utilized for community experiences.